-With each passing year, the influence of digital technology continues to grow in our lives.
+With each passing year, influence of digital technology continues to grow in our lives.
 HR is no exception.
 Digital technologies are set to radically transform HR as we know it.
-According to CB Insights, over $2 Billion was invested in the HR technology industry in 2015, giving a sense of the remarkable transform that will occur in this industry.
-If you want to become the HR practitioner of the future, developing and implementing an HR digital strategy is essential.
+According to , over $2 Billion was invested in the HR technology industry in 2015, giving a sense of the remarkable transform that will in this industry.
+If you want to become the HR practitioner of the future, developing and implementing HR digital strategy is essential.

 The scope and scale of this digital transformation might seem overwhelming, so it’s important to break down what steps you can take to get ahead of the curve in the short term.
 To help with your HR digital strategy, here are 4 areas you should be focusing on: